CubicsYang/CubicsYang.github.io/content/publications.md

   - block: collection
     content:
       title: Publications
-      text: Here are some papers that have been published on over the years.
+      text: Here are some papers that I have worked and been published on over the years.
       filters:
         folders:
           - publication
       count: 0
     design:
-      view: compact
+      view: citation
       fill_image: false
       columns: 3
 ---